Articles of Association

 5.3 Profit distribution on preference shares

 The preference shares shall have preferential right over the common shares to an annual dividend of two (2) SEK per share, paid out quarterly at SEK 0.50 per share.
 The record dates for payment of dividends shall be the last business day of each of the following months: June, September, December and March.
-The profit reported in the adopted balance sheet, which may be distributed in accordance with the provisions on protection of the company's restricted equity and the prudence rule stated in Chapter 17, Section 3 of the Annual Accounts Act, and which is an amount not exceeding what has been proposed by the Board as distribution of dividends, may not be exempt from dividends to preference shareholders unless it has thus been decided by at least two-thirds of the representation of preference shares at the annual general meeting of shareholders.
+The profit reported in the adopted balance sheet, which may be distributed in accordance with the provisions on protection of the company's restricted equity and the prudence rule stated in Chapter 17, Section 3 of the Swedish Companies Act, and which is an amount not exceeding what has been proposed by the Board as distribution of dividends, may not be exempt from dividends to preference shareholders unless it has thus been decided by at least two-thirds of the representation of preference shares at the annual general meeting of shareholders.
 If no such dividends have been paid, or if only dividends of less than two (2) SEK per preference share have been paid for one or more years, the preference shares shall then entitle their holders to, from the following year's distributable funds, also receive the Outstanding Sum (as per the definition, below) (including, to avoid any confusion, accrued Indexation Sum on the Outstanding Sum) before dividends on common shares may occur.
 If no dividends have been paid, or if only dividends of less than two (2) SEK per preference share have been paid for one or more years, the following year's annual general meeting of shareholders will then decide on the distribution of quarterly payment of the Outstanding Sum.
 The preference shares shall otherwise not entitle the holder to any dividends.

 At each individual quarter, the difference between SEK 0.50 and the paid dividend per preference share will be added to the “Outstanding Sum” (provided that the dividend decided at the annual general meeting of shareholders is less than two (2) SEK per preference share).
 If the dividend per preference share is made in accordance with a decision at a general meeting of shareholders other than the annual general meeting of shareholders, the distributed amount per preference share shall be deducted from the Outstanding Sum.
 The deduction shall occur as of the dividend payment date to preference shareholders and shall thus be deemed equivalent to settlement of the portion of the Outstanding Sum that was first to arise.
 The Outstanding Sum shall be increased by a factor corresponding to an annual interest rate of seven (7) percent ("Indexation Sum"), and the accrual start date shall be the date of payment for the quarterly dividend.
 Furthermore, the amount shall be based on the difference between SEK 0.50 and the paid dividend amount per preference share on that same date of payment for the quarterly dividend.
 In instances where that payment occurs at some other point in time than the date that is one full year subsequent to the date when the addition or deduction from the Outstanding Sum occurred, the upwards adjustment of the amount that was added or deducted shall occur by an amount corresponding to the indexation factor multiplied by the fraction of the year that has elapsed.
 The accrued Indexation Sum is added to the Outstanding Sum and it shall thereafter be included in calculation of the Indexation Sum.